MetalOath/BCML-macOS-App/CONTRIBUTING.md

 1. Update the README.md or documentation with details of any changes if applicable
 2. Make sure your code passes all existing tests
-3. The PR should work for macOS Catalina (10.15) and later
+3. For macOS Launcher changes, the PR should work for macOS Catalina (10.15) and later
 4. A maintainer will review your PR and may request changes before merging

-## Special Considerations for BCML Components

-BOTW is an immensely complex game, and there are a number of new mergers that could be written.
-If you find an aspect of the game that can be complicated by mod conflicts, but BCML doesn't yet handle it, feel free to try writing a merger for it and submitting a PR.

 ## License

-By contributing to this project, you agree that your contributions will be licensed under:
+By contributing to the BCML project, you agree that your contributions will be licensed under the project's GNU General Public License v3.0.

-- MIT License for the macOS application components
-- GNU General Public License v3 for BCML core components
+By contributing to the macOS Launcher, you agree that your contributions will be licensed under the MIT License.

 ## Questions?